 Before embarking on this journey into the bowels of Firefox, you may want to first read, Tor verses a VPN – Which is right for you?.
 If you choose to use the Tor Browser, you need not digest this guide.

-You're aware that companies like Facebook, Google, YouTube and even your ISP are spying on you, even if you may not be aware of how they're doing it or what they're doing with your data.
-You're concerned about this invasion of privacy, but aren't sure how to address the problem.
+You're aware that companies like Facebook, Instagram, Google, YouTube and even your ISP are spying on you, even if you may not be aware of how they're doing it or what they're doing with your data.
+You're concerned about this invasion of privacy, but what can you do you about it?

 Welcome to the 'for dummies' edition of the Firefox Configuration Guide for Privacy Freaks and Performance Buffs!!!

 The goal here is to provide a simple guide (to the extent that's possible) which will yield a privacy enhanced configuration of the Firefox web browser whilst breaking as few websites as possible.
-That said, be prepared to put a little more effort into your surfing activities, at least until the jello gels.
-The pay-off will be a much faster, cleaner web that is less able to track and profile you.
-Note i said "less", not "not".
+That said, be prepared to put a little more effort into your surfing activities, at least until the dust settles.
+The pay-off will be a much faster, cleaner, less annoying web that is less able to track and profile you.
+Note that i said "less", not "not".

-WARNING: This guide is not for use with the Tor browser.
-Configuring the Tor browser as outlined in this guide will result in potentially serious risks to your privacy.
+WARNING: This guide is not intended for use with the Tor browser (which is also Firefox).
+Configuring the Tor browser as outlined here will result in imminent doom.

 Catching the Fox

-This guide isn't going to work spectacularly for any web browser other than Firefox and it's the standard release version you want (no Pale Moon, no Waterfox, no… whatever), so if you don't have it, get it (if you run a Linux-based operating system, look in your package manager).
-Since it's privacy we're interested in we're way too smart to be goofing around with Google Chrome or Microsoft Edge, though if you have an
+This guide isn't going to work spectacularly for any web browser other than Firefox and it's the standard release version you want (no Pale Moon, no Waterfox, no… whatever), so if you don't have it, get it.
+If you run a Linux-based operating system, look in your package manager.
+Since it's privacy we're interested in, we're way too smart to be goofing around with Google Chrome or Microsoft Edge, though if you have an

-inferior alternative browser installed you could certainly retain it as a backup (just remember to hang yourself before using it).
+inferior alternative browser installed you could, i suppose, retain it as a backup (just remember to hang yourself before using it).

 Profiling the Fox

 You can have as many profiles as you want, but by default there will be just one named 'default'.
-We need more, so click the 'Create a New Profile' button and name the new profile 'privacy'.
+We need another one, so click the 'Create a New Profile' button and name the new one 'privacy'.
 You can change the name later, but leave it be for now.
 Once you're done, exit Firefox.

-about:about in the address bar, but be careful what you do in there!
+about:about in the address bar, but be careful what you mess with in there!

 Training the Fox

-If you don't want Firefox whining about which profile to load every time it starts, you can select your preferred profile and check the 'Don't ask at startup' option, but don't do that yet either!
+If you don't want Firefox whining about which profile to load every time it starts, you can select your preferred profile and check the 'Don't ask at startup' option, but don't do that yet!
 Another way is to create a shortcut to load any profile you want.

 For more about profiles, see Use the Profile Manager to create and remove Firefox profiles and Multiple Firefox profiles.